JakeGuy11/image-sourcerer/README.md

 3. Click "Load Unpacked", navigate to where you saved the repository and select open.
 5. Open any supported site.
 The extension should now be functional.
 6. Steps 2 through 5 must be repeated every time the browser is restarted until an official release is uploaded.

-### To install on FireFox<sup>1</sup>:
-1. Download and extract the [latest release](https://github.com/JakeGuy11/image-sourcerer/releases) for Firefox
-2. Navigate to `about:debugging` in your browser.
-On the panel on the left hand side, click "This Firefox"
-3. Click "Load Temporary Add-on..." and navigate to where you saved the repository.
-Select `manifest.json`
-5. Open any supported site.
-The extension should now be functional.
-6. Steps 2 through 5 must be repeated every time the browser is restarted until an official release is uploaded.

-<sup>1</sup> Up until v0.0.3, Firefox was the primary taget.
-However, far more browsers support Chrome-style, so the target browser is now Chrome.
-That said, Firefox will still be supported.
-Under the folder `firefox` in this repo is the same code but using the Firefox API instead.
-This folder *will not be updated* during regular commits, only during releases.
-It will usually be tested, and if it is not, that will be disclosed in the release notes.

 # Supported Sites
 - [Reddit](https://www.reddit.com/)